Chaste/cppwg/README.md

 # cppwg
-An automatic wrapper generator for C++ projects based on source tree analysis.
-At the moment it generates wrapper code for the PyBind11 Python wrapper.

-## This software is not ready for use yet.
+Automatically generate PyBind11 code for Python wrapping C++ projects.

 ## Example

-This is a simple test case based on the PyBind11 docs.
+There is a full example project with most features you need to get started in `cppwg/test/`.

-Starting with a free function:
+Starting with a free function in `simple_function.hpp`:
 ```c++
 #ifndef _SIMPLE_FUNCTION_HPP
 #define _SIMPLE_FUNCTION_HPP